 Irrespective of being born in a lowly family or in a noble one – one who does not violate/transgress the boundaries of decency, keeps to the expectation of dharma, is of soft disposition and decent is ahead of hundreds of high-born persons.

-The friendship between these two people never gets destroyed – who draw a picture from the mind, who understand a secret in a secret and whose intelligence matches.
+The friendship between these two people never gets destroyed – who draws a picture from the mind, who understands a secret in a secret and whose intelligence matches.

 A sagacious person should forsake a foolish man who does not possess the ability to contemplate/consider and is likened to the grass that covers a well; because the friendship struck with him will get ruined.

 It is best for an intelligent man to not be friends with a vain/arrogant man, a foolish man, a hotheaded man, an adventurous man and a man devoid of dharma.